-- · BIOS
+- BIOS

-- Lifecycle Controller
+- · Lifecycle Controller

 - · iDRAC

-- OS driver pack
+- · OS driver pack

 - · 32-bit diagnostics

-- System CPLD
+- · System CPLD

-- PERC controllers
+- · PERC controllers

 - Batteries

-- Physical disks
+- · Physical disks

 - Power supply

 - · NIC

-- Fibre Channel
+- · Fibre Channel

-- Backplane
+- · Backplane

-- Enclosure
+- · Enclosure

 - PCle SSDs

-() NOTE: Software inventory displays only the last 4 bytes of the firmware version.
-For example, if the firmware version is FLVDL06, the firmware inventory displays DL06.

-i NOTE: On the Dell PowerEdge FX2/FX2s servers, the naming convention of the CMC version displayed in the iDRAC GUI differs from that on the CMC GUI.
+- Software inventory displays only the last 4 bytes of the firmware version and the Release date information.
+For example, if the firmware version is FLVDL06, the firmware inventory displays DL06. - When collecting software inventory using Redfish interface, the Release date information is displayed only for components which support rollback. - NOTE: On the Dell PowerEdge FX2/FX2s servers, the naming convention of the CMC version displayed in the iDRAC GUI differs from that on the CMC GUI.
 However, the version remains the same.